LibrariesHacked/librarieshacked-web-content/tutorials/autocompletewithapi.md

 - Users already having visited a site referencing those same JavaScript/CSS files won't need to download them again.
 Their browser will cache them, effectively speeding up your site and saving the user time and data usage.
 - The files are hosted on web servers where performance is optimised, likely faster than your web server.
-- Less file space is used on your web server and less cost to your bandwidth allowances.
+- Less file space is used on your web server, and less cost to your bandwidth allowances.

-One thing to watch out for when using files held on the web, you need to ensure you have a web connection when running the page on your local computer.
+You do need to ensure you have a web connection when running the page on your own computer.
 In this case the tutorial will need web access anyway to communicate with the API.

 In the HTML a new file is also referenced, **script.js**.
-This will contain the custom JavaScript code written in part 4.
+This will contain the custom JavaScript code, to be written in part 4.

 Step 3.
 Add the basic textbox HTML
 ----------------------------------

-The web page itself will just have a header and an input text box, and a space where details of the book will be added dynamically later.
+The web page will just have a header and an input text box, and a space where details of the book will be added dynamically later.

 <pre class="prettyprint linenums"><code class="language-html">&lt;body&gt;
     &lt;h1&gt;auto-complete book search example&lt;/h1&gt;